NunoAnFranca/MEIC-SGI/tp1/README.md

 ### Spiral Spring and Journal

-The following image shows the journal build as a surface and a spring, build with bezier curves and with a tube geometry to give thickness.
-The spring was build with an iteration of y value of each point, in order to give a proper spring look.
+The following image shows the journal built as a surface and a spring, build with bezier curves and with a tube geometry to give thickness.
+The spring was build with an iteration of y value for each point, in order to give a proper spring look.

 |![image12](images/image12.png)                |
 |:------------------------------------------:|